Tricertops/Where/README.md

 ## Sources

   - **Locale** – Used to detect user’s residence, since that’s how you typically choose locale.
-  - **Carrier** – Used to detect users’s residence, since carrier does’t change while roaming abroad.
+  - **Carrier** – Used to detect users’s residence, since carrier doesn’t change while roaming abroad.
   - **Cellular IP** – Similar to Carrier source, used to detect user’s residence.
   - **Wi-Fi IP** – When connected to Wi-Fi, external IP should tell us in which country is the user.
   - **Time Zone** – This is the **most important** source of location information. iOS uses Location Services when travelling to detect current time zone.
 This time zone is then available to apps and by checking `tz` database, we can get country and middle coordinate of the time zone.
 In addition, it’s instantly available (in contrast to Wi-Fi IP or Location Services).